bright-sea/webpivottable/doc/api.md

     //        if equal to true, ignore data and fields, only save options and controls
     //return: JSON object

-To generate wpt string from CSV format data with default options and controls to be saved into wpt file.
+### To generate wpt string from CSV format data with default options and controls to be saved into wpt file.
 This is quite useful for loading large size CSV data since wpt file will relatively smaller than CSV file and also be more faster to be loaded into WebPivotTable component.

-    var webPivotTable  = new WebPivotTable({},"wpt-container");
     webPivotTable.generateWptStringFromCsvData(attributes, dataArray, csvUrl, , callback, errCallback);

     //Parameters: